 This free blowing mouthpiece makes a slightly brighter sound than a Meyer or an Otto Link due to a smaller chamber.

-So that’s it: 5 of the best saxophone mouthpieces for jazz plus a little insight into which might be best for you.
-As we mentioned, it pays to do your homework, try out some options and make sure you have a money-back guarantee when it comes to investing in any of these!
+So that’s it: some of the best saxophone alto & tenor sax mouthpieces for jazz plus a little insight into which might be best for you.
+As we mentioned, it pays to do your homework and try out some different options.

 If you have other sax mouthpieces to recommend – or would like to share your experience with any of these – feel free to use the comments section below!